 wp plugin activate elasticpress

 Why Use ElasticSearch?

 Another amazing feature of Elasticsearch is the ability of monitoring application in real-time.
-This indexes the search data and make logs for future analysis.
+This indexes the search data and makes logs for future analysis.

 Deploying ElasticSearch on your WordPress or WooCommerce websites will improve the search experience and improve the capability of your site to handle more search queries.
 Especially, for a WooCommerce site as a number of search increases on an ecommerce website.

 For more insight on the supported commands of ElasticPress in WP-CLI, navigate here.